 The non-rejected model indicates that manufacturers use two part tariffs with retailers and moreover (as predicted by the theory) that they use resale price maintenance in their contracting relationships although in principle this is not legal in France.
 In this equilibrium, variable retail margins are zero but total profits including fixed fees are unidentified.
 It is interesting, however, to note that this equilibrium is such that manufacturers are residual claimants.
 Zero retail margins also imply that fixed fees paid by retailers to manufacturers are negative if the outside option (reservation profit) of retailers is strictly positive.
 Thus this model implies that manufacturers pay some sort of slotting allowances to retailers, a practice for which the press often reports evidence in France.
-Although resale price maintenance is illegal in France, our empirical result shows that contractual relationships imply pricing strategies that allow this equilibrium to be replicated.
-It is worth noting that this pricing equilibrium could be reached through the use of two part tariff contracts with resale price maintenance, but it is possible that it is actually implemented through more complex non-linear contracts that would not involve resale price maintenance.
+Although resale price maintenance is illegal in France, our empirical results show that contractual relationships imply pricing strategies that allow this equilibrium to be replicated.
+It is worth noting that this pricing equilibrium could be reached through the use of two part tariff contracts with resale price maintenance, but it is possible that it is actually implemented through more complex non-linear contracts that would not involve resale price maintenance (Rey and Vergé, 2004).
+Another possible explanation of this finding is linked to the French regulatory environment about vertical relationships in the supermarket industry and the Galland act passed in 1996 in France (until 2006) which was in action at the time of our data (1998-2000).
+This law prevented resale-below-cost but this rule could be easily manipulated by manufacturers who would purposely display high wholesale prices in order to prevent retailers to resale at lower prices (because apparently "at loss") while the true wholesale prices were different (because at that time the definition of wholesale prices for the competition agency did not include some costs finally paid by manufacturers such as product placement on store shelves for example).